JohnRising/stackup/apps/docs/docs/packages/contracts/wallet.md

 ```

-The `validateUserOp` function is what get's called by the `EntryPoint` during the [verification phase](../../introduction/erc-4337-overview.md#entrypoint).
+The `validateUserOp` function is called by the `EntryPoint` during the [verification phase](../../introduction/erc-4337-overview.md#entrypoint).
 It has the following arguments:

 - [`UserOperation`](./useroperation.md)
 - `requestId`: Hash of `UserOperation`, `EntryPoint` address, and `chainId`